madetech/blog/posts/stylesheet_modularity.md

 modular stylesheets in a rush.

 My flavour of stylesheet modularity is in many ways a BEM implementation though I'd certainly say I am no expert in BEM.
+Also it's worth noting these rules are applicable to all stylesheets whether CSS, SCSS, LESS, or whatever.

 Without further ado, here are my rules: